Executive Service on Corporate Boards of Directors – Benefits, Liabilities and Compensation

 The benefits of board service cannot be understated.
 The compensation, stock and options can be quite lucrative.
 But the benefits to your career can be even more substantial.
 Serving on a board of directors gives executives a chance to network and learn from peers who work for other organizations.
 Executives who serve on outside boards will also benefit from seeing how other organizations manage their affairs.
 Further, board service can often be that crucial piece of experience, source of information (in your own company or in business generally), and source of contacts that allows executives to take the next step up the career ladder.

 Board service is also a big responsibility.
 Board members are expected to make a significant time commitment, not just to attend meetings but also to seek and review materials and prepare for those meetings.
 Board members are also often called on between meetings to offer introductions and make their own network of contacts available to aid companies, especially early stage companies.
 Board members have a duty to the company and its shareholders, for the Boards where you serve.
 That means taking an active role to oversee management and being prepared to make informed and well-reasoned decisions, using reasonable business judgment in the best interest of the company and its shareholders.
 Before taking a board position, executives need to ensure that they have the time to do the job right without taking too much attention away from their executive duties, particularly full-time executive positions, whether CEO or other senior executive positions.

 Board member responsibilities

 Board members have a fiduciary duty to the organization they represent.
 This duty can be broken down into three main parts.
-Board members have a “duty of care” to make fully-informed decisions, a “duty of loyalty” to act only in the interest of the organization and a “duty of candor” to provide shareholders with all information necessary to fairly and fully evaluate the company.
+Board members have a “duty of care” to make fully-informed decisions with sufficient deliberation, a “duty of loyalty” to act only in the interest of the organization and shareholders and a “duty of candor” to provide shareholders with all information necessary to fairly and fully evaluate the company.

 Robert A. Adelson, Esq. is a corporate and tax attorney and partner at Engel & Schultz LLP, Boston, Massachusetts.
-He represents CEOs and C-Level executives, who are officers and directors of companies on various issues including employment terms, equity, compensation, liability, indemnification, change of control, retention and separation. .
-Email: email@example.com
+He represents C-Level executives and key employees in negotiations over executive employment terms, equity, compensation, relocation, retention and separation agreements, severance packages, and where necessary suits over wrongful termination.